Document Type: Framework

 Value Proposition

-The value proposition defines why the customer should engage with MWMS.
+Defines why the customer should choose MWMS.

-→ why choose this option over alternatives
+→ why this option is better

 Relationship Structure